ilijalichkovski/promise-tracker/README.md

 # Promise Tracker Chrome Extension

-A Chrome extension that helps you track promises made in text conversations and web content.
-Never forget a commitment again!
+A quick Chrome extension I made myself to track promises made in text conversations on Slack/WhatsApp/Messenger.
+Dead simple, no bells and whistles.
+It is for my personal use only, but since I thought it may benefit others, I am posting it here.

 ## Features

-- Track promises made in any text on the web and add manual promises
+- Track promises made in any text on the web, or manually add promises
-- Categorize promises by type (personal, work, social, etc.)
 - Set due dates and reminders
 - Mark promises as completed or broken